 - Waiving the test drive.
 About 20 percent of buyers skip this critical step.
-Despite what you’ve seen in ads, the car you have in mind might have features you don’t like or want or might not have features you do like or want.
+Despite what you’ve seen in ads, the car you have in mind might have features you don’t like or want, or might not have features you do like or want.
 Experts advise first-time buyers to drive seven different cars and four cars for buyers who have owned before.
 And, they urge, spend at least half an hour in the test drive.
-Find out what it has and doesn’t have and, objectively, whether it truly fits your needs.
+Find out what it has and doesn’t have and, objectively, whether it fits your needs.

-- Giving in too easily to infatuation with a particular model.
+- Giving in too easily to interest with a particular model.
 Emotion should not rule the transaction; what should are reviews, proven reliability, published ratings, safety and price.
 Do your research and put more emphasis on meeting your specific needs than on fulfilling your fantasies.

 - Focusing more on the deal than the vehicle.
-These days, automakers announce special “deals” every season, every holiday and, sometimes, it seems, every week.
+These days, automakers announce special “deals” every season, every holiday and, sometimes, every week.
 They offer special financing and rebates, as well as amounts off the sticker price.
-By shopping around, you can certainly find an offer that sounds appealing.
+By shopping around, you can find an offer that sounds appealing.
 But be careful not to be enticed exclusively by the kind of deal you may have dangling before you.
 It is the car, after all, on which you will be relying over the next several years.
-Focus at least as much on ratings, reviews and accessories as on the components of the deal.
+Focus as much on ratings, reviews and accessories as on the components of the deal.
 And, even with special incentives in place, don’t abandon the notion of negotiating.
 Rebates and special financing are offered by the manufacturer, not the dealer.
 Assume that the dealer may also have some room to negotiate.
 You may be able to collect on the incentive and get a better price, too.

 - Buying unnecessary extras.
 Typical among them are rustproofing, fabric protection and coating to guard the paint.
 The bodies of new vehicles are already protected.
 An extra step only enriches the dealer.
 Etching of the vehicle identification number (VIN) into the window is another.
 It is touted as a means to deter thieves.
 If you want this feature, kits are sold to do it yourself for less than the dealers will charge.
 Read the contract carefully before signing it, and, if it contains unwanted extras, have them removed.